Let's discuss Daniel 9....

 It is a proven fact that there exist some major discrepancies between Rabbinic and conventional calendar date chronologies.
-(For a real eye opener, check out Andrew Gabriel Roth's book, Wheel of Stars!)
 Credit for the system of Jewish dating is given to Rabbi Yose ben Halafta.
 His work, Seder Olam Rabbah (The Great Order of the World) dating from the second century, was the first to establish the date from the creation of the world.
 His view was later adopted and included in the Talmud.
 (Note: His timeline is NOT part of the Bible!)

 Conventional chronology is derived from the works of Greek historians from the Persian Period, from the works of the Egyptian astronomer Ptolomy in the second century AD, and from cuneiform inscriptions from ancient Persian palaces.
 Most scholars agree with the conventional chronology.